loxilb-io/killercoda-examples/loxilb-cluster1/intro.md

-#  Achieving LoxiLB Load Balancing Test over Clustering with BGP and HA (One ARM Mode)
+#  Achieving LoxiLB Load Balancing Test over Clustering with BGP and HA (FULL NAT Mode)

 Welcome to the tutorial where you learn how to configure LoxiLB.